mhsyzdni/app1/README.md

 # README

-modified on 29 May
+modified on 29 May at 7:47PM
-add Table & Model(costructor)
+add constraint for table attributes